MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 If you remove the extension, Bing will no longer be set as the default search engine.

 > [!IMPORTANT]
+> If you have a technical question or see something incorrect in the article (for example, a typo or a broken link), please choose **This page** in the **Feedback** section.
+>
-> If you have technical questions or see something incorrect in the article (for example, a typo or a broken link), please choose **This page** in the **Feedback** section.
-If you have other comments or feedback, please post those in the [Office 365 ProPlus area](https://techcommunity.microsoft.com/t5/Office-365-ProPlus/bd-p/O365ProPlus) of the Tech Community or choose **This product** in the **Feedback** section.
+> If you have other comments or feedback, please post those in the [Office 365 ProPlus area](https://techcommunity.microsoft.com/t5/Office-365-ProPlus/bd-p/O365ProPlus) of the Microsoft Tech Community or choose **This product** in the **Feedback** section.